mkody/twtname/README.md

 # twtname
-## Change your Twitter Display Name in given hours and day of weeks
+## Change your Twitter Display Name in given hours and days of week

 ### What is this?